-With the decline of transatlantic shipping following the introduction of regular jet services, Saxonia was withdrawn from the transatlantic run and refitted for cruising.
-A new lido deck was built with a swimming pool and outdoor eatery.
+She operated successfully on that route until 1958, however with the decline of transatlantic shipping following the introduction of regular jet services, Saxonia was withdrawn from the transatlantic run and refitted for cruising.

 The ship was renamed Carmania and used on the Rotterdam – Southampton – Canada route, until the QE2 was introduced in 1969.
-Following this, Carmania was used for cruising until finally retired in 1971.
+Following this, Carmania was used for cruising, until she was finally retired in 1971.